 \textbf{Edge operators}\\ In order to describe the edge operators, we need another bit of notation.
 Let $\F$ be a $\GX$-colouring of $(\Sigma,L)$.
 Let $P \in L^2$ be a plaquette.
 Let $t$ be an edge in the boundary of $P$, and $w$ be the initial point of $t$.
 Let as usual $v_P$ denote the base-point of $P$.

-Let us define the following notation $\hol_{P,t}^\F$ {(where $\hol$ stands for \emph{holonomy})}: \begin{itemize} \item If $w=v_{P}$, let $\hol_{P,t}^\F=1_G$ \item Otherwise consider the unique path from $v_{P}$ to $w$, that does not pass through $t$.
-Then let $\hol_{P,t}^\F$ be the product of each element of $G$ assigned to the edges transcribed when going from $v_{P}$ to $w$ (or its inverse if the edge is transcribed in the opposite direction to its orientation, when going from $v_{P}$ to $w$).
-Some examples are indicated in the diagram below {(an edge going from a vertex $a$ to a vertex $b$ is denoted $t_{(a,b)}$):}
+Let us define the following notation $\hol_{P,t}^\F$ {(where $\hol$ stands for \emph{holonomy})}: \begin{itemize} \itemsep{0em} \item If $w=v_{P}$, let $\hol_{P,t}^\F=1_G$ \item Otherwise, consider the unique path from $v_{P}$ to $w$, that does not pass through $t$.
+Then let $\hol_{P,t}^\F$ be the product of each element of $G$ assigned to the edges {transversed} when going from $v_{P}$ to $w$ (or its inverse if the edge is transcribed in the opposite direction to its orientation).
+Some examples are in the diagram below {(an edge going from a vertex $a$ to a vertex $b$ is denoted $t_{(a,b)}$):} \end{itemize} Given an oriented edge $t \in L^1$, let $P$ and $Q$ be the two plaquettes that have $t$ in common, where $P$ is on the left-hand side (noting that $\Sigma$ is oriented).

-\end{itemize} Note that the notation $\hol^\F_{P,t}$ extends to more general cell decompositions of $\Sigma$, including the 2-lattice decompositions in \cite{companion}.

-Given a (by definition, oriented) edge $t \in L^1$, let $P$ and $Q$ be the two plaquettes that have $t$ in common, where $P$ is on the left-hand side (noting that $\Sigma$ is oriented).
 Then, {unpacking Definition \ref{def:edge-operator}}, for $\xi \in \Fun{X}$:

-\begin{remark}Cf.\ \ref{sec:commutation_edge}.
-From the above formula, it is clear that any two edge operators $E_t^\xi$ and $E_{t'}^{\xi'}$ commute with each other, since they simply multiply a given $\GX$-colouring $\F$ by a scalar. \end{remark}

 The Haar integral $\Lambda$ in $\Fun{X}$ is the delta function $\delta_{1_X}$.
 So the edge projector $E_t$ is such that: